theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 The tab *Azure Storage* consists of the following subsections:

 - Connection Type(1) in combination with
-	- Access key parameters
+	- Access key
-	- Azure active directory parameters
+	- Azure active directory
 - Container (2)
 - Misc (3)
 - Column Encryption (4)